canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

     DoSomeOperations();
 ```

-If you need to validate a new value, you add it in the array instead of adding a new condition in the `if` statement.
+If you need to check for a new value, you add it in the array instead of adding a new condition in the `if` statement.

-* **Instead of lots of `if`'s to find a value, use an array of `Func`** and pick the first value different from `null` or a default value.
+## Instead of lots of `if`'s to find a value, use an array of `Func`

+Replace consecutive `if` statements to find a value with an array of `Func` or small choice functions.
+Then, pick the first value different from a default value or `null`.
 You can find this code when finding a value among multiple choices.

+Before,

 ```csharp
 var someKey = FindKey();